AlexErdei73/physics-engine/README.md

 4. Create a fixed point to hang the pendulum(s) at x=3m y=0 position (Press **New** at points, tick **Fixed point** checkbox, fill in x and y)
 5. Create a mass point at the x=3m y=3m position and let's give it vx=0.1m/s vy=0 initial velocity.
-The m should be 0.1kg (Similar like previously without ticking the checkbox)
+The m should be 0.1kg (Similarly like previously without ticking the checkbox)
-6. Connect the two points (index=0 and 1) with a new rod (Press **New** button at rods, make sure elasticity = 10000, beta=100, point1 is 0 and point2 is 1
-   and length=3m, the **Is spring** checkbox is unticked)
+6. Connect the two points (index=0 and 1) with a new rod (Press **New** button at rods, make sure elasticity is 10000, beta is 100, point1 is 0 and point2 is 1 and length is 3.
+The **Is spring** checkbox is unticked)
-7. Fill in the title and text description and press **Save** button
+7. Fill in the title and text description and press the **Save** button
 8. Run it (Navigate to project page, press **Start**) It should be hanging nicely with tiny amplitude
-9. Press **Stop** button and navigate back to the create page
+9. Press the **Stop** button then navigate back to the create page
-10. Create another mass point at x=3m, y=3m position with the same m=0.1kg mass.
+10. Create another mass point at the x=3m, y=3m position with the same m=0.1kg mass.
     This has index 2.
-The vx=5m/s vy=0 are the initial velocity.
+The vx=5m/s and vy=0 are the initial velocity components.
-11. Add another rod, which connects the points with 0 and 2 indexes.
-So point1=0, point2=2, elasticity=10000, beta=100, length=3m.
+11. Add another rod, which connects the points with the 0 and 2 indexes.
+So point1=0, point2=2, elasticity=10000, beta=100 and length=3.
-12. Run it again the same way like in 8.
-The two pendulum is not hanging perfectly synchronously.
+12. Run it again the same way like under point 8.
+The two pendulums are not hanging perfectly synchronously.
-13. Press **Stop** button and tick **Results** checkbox
+13. Press the **Stop** button then tick the **Results** checkbox
-14. New surface appears, navigate to point index 1, choose x position and tick **Added to graphs** checkbox
+14. New surface appears where navigate to the point with index 1 then choose the x position and tick the **Added to graphs** checkbox
-15. Do the same like in 14. but this time with point index 2
+15. Do the same like you did under the point 14, but this time with the point with index 2
-16. Press **switch back** button to make this surface disappear
+16. Press the **switch back** button to make this surface close
-17. Press **Reset** button to reset the simulation
+17. Press the **Reset** button to reset the simulation
 18. Tick the **Graphs** checkbox
-19. Press **Start** button, the graph should appear slowly.
+19. Press the **Start** button.
+The graph should appear slowly.
 It's clear from the graph that the pendulum with the large amplitude has slightly bigger period.
     This answers the question, so the period of the mathematical pendulum grows with the amplitude.